CCExtractor/ccx_submissionplatform/README.md

 UPLOADGID=1234 # Group that owns the upload.sh script
 ```

+If necessary, you can also set an appropriate value in the Umask file (`/etc/pure-ftpd/conf/Umask`).

 After this you can restart Pure-FTPD with `sudo /etc/init.d/pure-ftpd-mysql restart`

 Note: if you don't see a line saying: